Masterpiece Stories

 Andreas Gursky, Rhine II, 1999, private collection.
 Christie’s.
 Detail.

 The horizontal lines bring a sense of calm and lack of disturbance.
-It is a photograph you can meditate on, your eyes slowly following the horizontal lines from left to right, only to change direction and start jumping the stripes of color top to bottom and back to top again.
+It is a photograph you can meditate on, your eyes slowly following the horizontal lines from left to right, only to change direction and start jumping between the stripes of color from top to bottom and back to top again.

 It is a picture to get lost in, but also one that is not inviting.
 The photo challenges us to see if we will look away, if we will take the easier path of finding something more appealing to rest our eyes on.
 Will we choose to take responsibility for what we’ve done to nature, or will we pretend nothing has happened?
 Or maybe there is a sense of pride in having been able to subdue a river as powerful as the Rhine?